tcarlile/eBird-Targets/README.md

 ## Details & Caveats
 A few notes about the output:
-- The script parses anything that shows up on your eBird life list, so both "Native & Naturalized" & "Exotic: Provisional" species will be listed in the output.
+- The script parses anything that shows up on your eBird life list, so both "Native & Naturalized" and "Exotic: Provisional" species will be listed in the output.
 - The excel file contains a column of frequencies species at each hotspot, a ```Max Freq``` column containing the maximum frequency for each species across parsed hotspots, and a ```Tax Sort``` column that allows you to easily re-sort taxonomically if you play around with the data in excel.
 - The color code should be fairly intutive:
   - Grey: < cutoff